ervansh571/Zara-Retail-Sales-and-Revenue-Analysis/README.md

 Interactive visuals with filters and slicers

-Key Objectives of the Project
+"Key Objectives of the Project"

 To analyze ZARA’s retail sales data in a structured and visual format